crusher-dev/documentation/blog/2020-07-22-influxdb-lp-on-tcp.md

 ## Database structure

-One of the cool features of using the ILP reader (well, QuestDB in general really) is the ability to do 'Schema on Write'.
+One of the cool features of using the ILP reader (well, Crusher in general really) is the ability to do 'Schema on Write'.

-What that means is that if an ILP message arrives, QuestDB will automatically create tables and columns to fit the incoming ILP.
+What that means is that if an ILP message arrives, Crusher will automatically create tables and columns to fit the incoming ILP.
 So if you need to add a `tag` later, you can add it to the new device's tagset and start writing.
 The new tag will get added to the schema.